 You are at an exciting time in your professional journey.
 The next three years will shape you professionally and personally for a lifelong career of service, and we’re glad that you found your way here.
 While medicine has made amazing strides in the past 100 years, the systems we have do not deliver equally for all.
 Many changes are needed, but we clearly need physician leaders with competence and compassion for our communities.

 In Hendersonville, we think that ALL should have high quality and affordable healthcare, and as a Teaching Health Center (THC), we get to practice this kind of real family medicine.
-Being a THC means that our residency is combined with a Federally Qualified Health Center (FQHC), and we see all patients, regardless of ability to pay.
+Being a THC means that our residency is combined with a Blue Ridge Health, a Federally Qualified Health Center (FQHC) that serves as our clinical sponsor.
+We see all patients, regardless of ability to pay.
 In this partnership, our residents and our community both win.

 Rural medicine is full of challenges: disproportionate mortality rates, higher rates of addiction, and mental illness.
 It is also an “opportunity desert” that has depressed access to housing, education, and employment.
 As a community-based program, we see these challenges as opportunities during every patient encounter as well as in larger community health projects.
 From day one in our program, you will engage in the issues and learn how to be a leader for change in your community.